ericwork2008/Java-Advanced-Study/README.md

 5) Nested interfaces/classes/emumeration is public and static
 6) Marker interface (Clonable & Serializable)

+## Final variable
+It is not necessary to initialize the value of final variable at the time of declaration.
+It can be initialized at the time of declaration, With the help of block OR initialize it by using constructor.

 ##Java basic study
 BOOK Thinking Java
 Advanced Java http://enos.itcollege.ee/~jpoial/allalaadimised/reading/Advanced-java.pdf